miofuku/glitter/README.md

 ## Future Development
 To turn this prototype into a fully functional system, consider the following enhancements:
 1. Implement a real zero-knowledge proof system to replace the current placeholder.
-2. Enhance the P2P network simulation with actual network capabilities.
+2. Implement a real P2P network layer to replace the current simulation.
+3. Enhance the backup and restoration process with more robust error handling and conflict resolution.
-3. Develop a more sophisticated consensus mechanism.
+4. Develop a more sophisticated consensus mechanism.
-4. Implement a user interface for easier interaction with the network.
+5. Implement a user interface for easier interaction with the network.
-5. Conduct a comprehensive security audit before any production use.
+6. Conduct a comprehensive security audit before any production use.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.